davidAlvaBro/webpage_for_comsum/content/shelf-network.md

 prev: data-description
 next: nlp-network
 ---
-Books are nodes and edges are created if many consumers have both books on their shelves.
+In the network books are nodes and edges are created if many consumers have both books on their shelves.
 # **Edges**
 An edge is created in the graph if,

 $$e_{book_i, book_j} = \frac{C_{book_i, book_j}}{\min_{i, j}(C_{book_i}, C_{book_j})} \geq \frac{1}{2}$$

 where $C_{book_i, book_j}$ is the number of shelves $book_i$ appears in which $book_j$ also appears in, likewise $C_{book_i}$ is the amount of shelves $book_i$ appears in.
 This way the maximal value of $e_{book_i, book_j}$ is 1, and the value represents the chance of $book_i$ being on a shelf given $book_j$ is on that shelf (here it is assumed that $C_{book_i} \geq C_{book_j}$, as the reverse is not true). <br>

 The value 0.5 is chosen because we do not want a too densely connected graph, but we also want as many of the books to still be in the dataframe as possible.
 At last the value 0.5 also expresses that for an edge to be there, then the books must appear together at least in half of the shelves where the book that is in the least shelves appears.

-## Choice of threshhold
+## **Choice of threshhold**
 [TODO put in a picture of a distribution here]()
 There are 28,704,535 unique appearances together of the 7676 books, hence, if we did not create a threshhold the graph would have an average degree of 3740, which is half of the network size.
 We definitly need a threshhold to get a less connected graph.<br>
 We explored three different weighings for the edges.